5 “Healthy” Habits That Slow Your Weight LossArticle posted in: Diet & Nutrition

 1. You only order salad

 You’re out to dinner with friends, and despite their protests, you decide to “behave” and order a salad.
-But here’s the thing: Salads can be deceivingly destructive to your diet.
+But here’s the thing: Salads can be deceivingly destructive to your diet plan.
 Many are drenched in dressings that are packed with calories, fat and even sugar.
 Others are covered in cheese and fried toppings.
 At a popular chain restaurant, one seemingly healthy salad clocks in at a whopping 1440 calories!
 That’s the caloric equivalent of eating two and a half Big Macs!
 Sadly, this high-calorie salad trend is more rule than exception: The menu from another popular franchise includes a whole host of salads topping the 1000-calorie mark.
 To make sure your salad selection doesn’t derail your weight loss progress, here are a few rules of thumb:

 1. Swap cream-based dressings for vinegar-based options, and ask for dressings on the side